jeyglk/webdavfs/README.md

     # mount –t webdavfs any /mnt/point/path

-Then, we have to launch webavClient.
-From the webdavClient build directory:
+Then, from the webdavClient build directory:

     # ./webdavClient